MAKARD/react-formawesome/docs/Input.md

 Own props:
  - `errorClassName` - class that applies when model attribute is invalid.
 By default - `has-error`.
  - `focusClassName` - class that applies when nested user-interactive element have focus.
 By default - `has-focus`.
+ - `valueClassName` - class that applies when model attribute have value.
+By default - `has-value`.
  - `nativeRef` - callback for React `ref`. `Optional`

 ## Example